Barrett's Esophagus Treatment in NYC

 HALO ablation technology uses heat to eliminate diseased tissue known as Barrett’s esophagus.
 By targeting only Barrett’s tissue, this minimally invasive procedure leaves healthy tissue undamaged.
 GPDDC uses the HALO 90 device to treat Barrett’s.

 If you believe you may be suffering from severe GERD or Barrett’s esophagus, the first step toward getting treatment is to consult a skilled NYC gastroenterologist.
-Gramercy Park Digestive Disease Center (GPDDC) is home to top board-certified gastroenterology physicians, with extensive experience in treatment for Barrett’s esophagus.
+Gramercy Park Digestive Disease Center (GPDDC) is home to top board-certified gastroenterology specialists, with extensive experience in treatment for Barrett’s esophagus.
 Call (212) 979-3237 or use the form on this page to learn more about Barrett’s esophagus treatment options.